alexandre-lelain/components-extra/README.md

 To see the list of available components, please visit the [storybook](https://components-extra.netlify.com).

+To see the API of each component, you can either click on the `show info` floating button on each component's story, or simply visit their `API` story.

 ## Motivation

 Do you have a web app to develop asap ?
 With extremely short deadlines ?